-This course considers the history and interpretation of violence, destruction, ethnic cleansing, genocide and war what does it mean to bear witness?
-Prerequisites: HS-121 HS-122 OR HS-123.
+This course considers the history and interpretation of violence, destruction, ethnic cleansing, genocide and war; what does it mean to bear witness?
+Prerequisites: HS-121 HS-122 OR HS-123; Course Type(s): Values.

 HS-438.
 Western Science and Occult.
 3 Credits.